darkhorse1998/Notes/Gitlab/Facts.md

 15. Gitlab has many pre-defined environment variables related to the project, pipelines etc. which can be found [here](https://docs.gitlab.com/ee/ci/variables/predefined_variables.html)
 16. Pre-defined Gitlab variables can be used by `$<variable_name>`.
 Example: `echo $CI_COMMIT_AUTHOR`
 17. Pipelines can be scheduled through Pipeline Schedules cron settings.
 18. Gitlab can use caching to make the build process faster.
-We can specify cash at job level or at global level.
+We can specify cache at job level or at global level.
 Caches can be cleared using **Clear Runner Caches** button.
 Example:
 ```yaml
 cache:
     key: ${CI_COMMIT_REF_SLUG} #Gets the current branch